musictena/Narrabundah-College/README.md

 2022 Session 2: Narrabundah College Website on the IT subjects and faculities within the school using HTML, CSS and jQuery
 <br>
-2022 Session 2: Library System using PHP, MYSQL, HTML and CSS
+2022 Session 2: Library System using PHP, MYSQL, jQuery, HTML and CSS